Safest Teeth Whiteners

 Colgate’s Cavity Protection toothpaste is the best fluoride toothpaste with an RDA value of 68.
 Fluoride protects your teeth against cavities, and Colgate uses a gluten-free formula.

-This toothpaste is ADA-approved, meaning the product is guaranteed to be safe, reliable, and high-quality.
+This toothpaste is ADA-approved, meaning the product is guaranteed safe, reliable, and high-quality.
 It also uses mint flavoring to keep the mouth feeling fresh and clean.

 RDA Value | 57 |